Risk Bounds For Distributional Regression: Introduction

 \subsection{Other Related Work}

 Distributional regression involves modeling the cumulative distribution function (CDF) of a random variable, whereas quantile regression focuses on estimating the inverse CDF. \citet{koenker2013distributional} provides a comprehensive review of the distinctions between these two approaches.
 For instance, if the outcome variable is income and the covariate is a binary variable representing educational attainment, distributional regression would model the probability that income falls below a certain threshold for each educational group.
 In contrast, quantile regression would estimate income differences between individuals ranked at the same quantile within the two groups.
 For further discussion on these differences, see also \citet{peracchi2002estimating}.
 The approach we adopt in this paper is based on modeling the mean of the random variables of the form $1_{\{y_i\leq t\}}$, which represent the indicator of the events $\{y_i\leq t\}$ for $i=1,\ldots,n$.
 This idea was first introduced in \cite{foresi1995conditional} and has since been explored in various contexts, including \citet{firpo2023decomposition}, \citet{rothe2012partial}, \citet{rothe2013misspecification}, and \citet{chernozhukov2013inference}.
 More recently, distributional regression has been studied in diverse settings, such as isotonic regression \cite{henzi2021isotonic}, random forests \cite{cevid2022distributional}, and neural networks \cite{shen2024engression, imani2018improving}.
+In particular, \citet{henzi2023consistent} develop consistent estimators of conditional CDFs under increasing concave and convex stochastic orders, providing a flexible framework that accommodates heterogeneous variance structures and distributional crossings—situations where traditional stochastic dominance assumptions may fail.
 These works highlight the versatility and applicability of distributional regression across a range of methodologies and problem domains.
 Finally, other nonparametric approaches to distributional regression include \citet{dunson2007bayesian} and \citet{hall1999methods}.